About the University

 One of the most tradition-rich programs in college baseball has a state-of-the-art home.
 O’Brate Stadium features an expansive clubhouse and operations center, including a "training triangle" with an indoor facility, pitching lab and practice infield.
 The ballpark includes 3,500 permanent seats that can be expanded to 8,000 as needed.

-The renovation of the west end of Boone Pickens Stadium created one of the premier collegiate football facilities in the country.
+The renovation of the west end of Boone Pickens Stadium created one of the premier collegiate football facilities in the country, and there have been several significant enhancements to the fan experience since 2018.
 The university also completed several athletic projects north of Boone Pickens Stadium.
 OSU opened the Sherman E. Smith Training Center for indoor training and a new outdoor track in 2013.
 The Michael and Anne Greenwood Tennis Center opened in early 2014.
 The Greenwood Tennis Center features six indoor and 12 outdoor courts and is one of the leading collegiate tennis facilities in the country.
 It will host the 2024 NCAA Tennis Championships.

 Gallagher-Iba Arena continues to be a staple of athletics at OSU.
 In 2001, the university constructed the new Athletic Center on the site of Gallagher-Iba.
 The top of the original building was removed, and the Athletic Center was built completely over and around Gallagher-Iba, expanding its seating to approximately 13,600.
 Historic Gallagher-Iba continues to exist as the arena within the Athletic Center.